CurlyWurly-1/12F675-Development-board/README.md

    - main_02_Interupt
    - main_03_timer
    - main_04_ADC
-- When you buy this board, you only get what you see in the picture below - a blue coloured development board with a 12F675 pic chip already installed and a USB (power only) supply cable that connects to the board's black barrel connector.
+- When you buy this board, you only get what you see in the picture below - a blue coloured development board with a 12F675 pic chip already installed and a black USB (power only) supply cable that connects to the board's black barrel connector.
  - To program the installed pic chip using this board, you also need a "pickit 3" device which connects to the boards white housing ISCP interface via a 6 wire dupont harness.
 (See below for more information about this)
  - There are 2 ways to supply regulated 5V to this dev board.
 (N.B.
 There is no power supply regulator onboard - do not exceed 5V)
    - via the supplied USB to Barrel connector.